 - Show relevant finance experience; financial modeling and valuation skills are great to highlight.
 Quantify results wherever you can.

 - Include the right keywords and phrases.
 Many banks will use applicant tracking systems to review your resume and push you to the next round (i.e. a computer is looking at it, not a person).
 Look at the job description and pick out keywords and skills to include in your resume to increase your chances of advancing.

 - Make sure to include a variety of activities you’re involved in.
 Employers want to see that you’re a whole person with varied interests, so no need to only include “business related” involvement.

 If you have never interviewed before, make sure to check out the Interviewing section of our website.
 Log on to Handshake to schedule a mock behavioral interview with a career counselor for practice.
 Follow-up after every interview with a thank you email or letter.

 Many banks will conduct virtual interviews for the first round.
 Often you will be required to pre-record an answer within a set time limit.
 Visit Interview Stream to practice virtual interviewing.

-Visit the Business Community resource page (accessible via Handshake in Career Center > Resources > Business Community) for access to finance interview practice guides.
+Visit the Business Community resource page (accessible via Handshake in Career Center > Resources > Business: Business, Technology & Entrepreneurship) for access to finance interview practice guides.